What is Swimmer’s Shoulder?

 How Do You Prevent Swimmer’s Shoulders?

 A swimmer screening is an ideal way to assess the current risk status of you developing swimmer’s shoulder.
-Importantly, the results of your screening will enable your physiotherapist to prescribe customised prevention exercises to reduce your risk of developing swimmer’s shoulder.
+Importantly, the results of your testing will enable your physiotherapist to prescribe customised prevention exercises to reduce your risk of developing swimmer’s shoulder.

 Our PhysioWorks swimmer physiotherapists provide club, school, and individual swimmer screening programs.
 Please contact us for more details.